 Based upon a 2009 survey, ARB estimates that the O&G Proposal will impact 325 businesses in California.
-ARB estimates direct cost to industry for the O&G Proposal to be approximately \$115 million in 2017 which can be amortized by the industry; thus the realized cost by the primary industries in 2017 is approximately \$19 million.
-ARB used high estimates throughout the SRIA for estimating emissions, costs, and reductions.
+ARB estimates direct cost to industry for the O&G Proposal to be approximately \$115 million in 2017 which can be amortized by the industry.
+Thus, the realized cost by the primary industries in 2017 is approximately \$19 million.
 ARB will continue to evaluate and revise our cost and benefit estimates as we further refine the proposed regulation.
-The typical businesses are not small because the primary industries are ineligible to be classified as small under government code.12 Therefore the increased costs on industry do not directly impact small businesses.
+The typical businesses are not small because the primary industries are ineligible to be classified as small under government code.
+Therefore the increased costs on industry do not directly impact small businesses.